PROFIT MARGIN: [FAIL]

 INVENTORY TO SALES: [PASS]

 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for LOW was 17.02% last year, while for this year it is 17.09%.
-Since the inventory to sales has been flat, LOW passes this test.
+Inventory to Sales for LOW was 17.09% last year, while for this year it is 15.85%.
+Since the inventory to sales is decreasing by -1.24% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]

 LOW's trailing twelve-month Debt/Equity ratio (109.04%) is too high, according to this methodology.
 You can find other more superior companies that do not have to borrow money in order to grow.